NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: InTime

 This field is the decimal equivalent for the Time Zone value.
 The convention is GMT +/-.
-That is, if your time zone is “behind” GMT time by 6 hours, your input would be –6.
+That is, if your time zone is "behind" GMT time by 6 hours, your input would be -6.

 #### Field: InElev

 This field is the location elevation in meters.
-Range can be from –300 to 6096.
-(These are the values from EnergyPlus – there is no validation of these in the weather converter.)
+Range can be from -300 to 6096.
+(These are the values from EnergyPlus - there is no validation of these in the weather converter.)

 #### Field: InWMO

 This field is the WMO (World Meterological Organization) number for the location.
-Though not validated per se, if found in the “design conditions” auxiliary files, the Design Day information can be generated.
+Though not validated per se, if found in the "design conditions" auxiliary files, the Design Day information can be generated.

 Table 5.
 Definitions File - &miscdata description